 Yes, Goldendoodle dogs (a hybrid between the Poodle and the Golden Retriever) are a high maintenance breed that require professional grooming every six to eight weeks to prevent their coats from matting.
 As an alternative to professional grooming, some parents choose at-home, do-it-yourself grooming.

 In fact, many parents even invest in grooming equipment including quality dog brushes, dog grooming tables, and clippers to keep mats at bay and keep the coat healthy.
+(My personal favorite brush is the Chris Christensen Big G coral slicker brush, which is pictured above)

 While the Goldendoodle’s coat is probably the first thing most Goldendoodle parents will mention when they think about “high maintenance,” Goldendoodles also require high levels of social interaction, a fair amount of physical exercise, and plenty of mental stimulation.